Early Childhood Special Education (ECSE)

-Early Intervention Services are provided for children who are under the age of three who have developmental delays or are at risk for developmental delays.
+Early Childhood Special Education Services (ECSE) are provided for children ages three through six with disabilities or developmental delays.
 Eligibility is determined after an evaluation is completed.

 Referrals

 Parents may request an evaluation if they have concerns about their child’s development.
-Other sources of referrals include early childhood screening, public health nurses, daycares, preschools, or your pediatrician.
-Parent permission and signatures are required in order to complete an evaluation.
+Other sources of referrals include early childhood screening, public health nurses, daycares, pre-schools, or your pediatrician.
+Parent permission and signatures are required to complete an evaluation.

 Intake Visit

-After a referral is made, staff from the Birth to Three Early Intervention or Early Childhood Special Education program will contact you and arrange to meet you at your home or at our school.
-We will ask for information from you regarding your child’s early development, strengths, and concerns you may have.
+After a referral is made, staff from the Birth to Three Early Intervention or Early Childhood Special Education program will contact you to arrange a meeting at your home or our school.
+We will request information from you regarding your child’s early development, strengths, and any concerns you may have.

 Assessment

 If your child is under three years of age, all areas of development will be assessed.
-For children three years of age and older, the specific evaluations used will be determined based on the areas of concern.
+For children three years of age and older, the specific tests used will be determined based on the areas of concern.
 The assessment process may require several visits.
-The amount of time needed will depend on things such as your child’s age, attention span, and the areas of development that are going to be assessed.
+The amount of time needed will depend on your child’s age, attention span, and the areas of development that will be assessed.

-- The parent/guardian may be asked to fill out some questionnaires in order for us to get more understanding of your child’s skills.
+- The parent/guardian may be asked to fill out some questionnaires to provide more understanding of your child’s skills.

 - Assessments will be administered that evaluate cognition, speech-language, fine and gross motor, social-emotional, and/or adaptive skills.

-- An observation will be completed in a familiar setting for your child which could be your home, daycare, or preschool.
+- An observation will take place in a familiar setting for your child, this may be your home, child's daycare, or preschool.

-- An interview with a parent will be completed to discuss their child’s development and areas of strength and concerns.
+- An interview with a parent will be completed to discuss their child’s development, areas of strength and concerns.

-- Any information from other sources such as testing results from other clinics or agencies will be reviewed with parent/guardian permission.
+- Any information from other sources, such as testing results from other clinics or agencies will be reviewed with the parents' or guardians' permission.

-A team of people will complete the assessment.
+A team of specialists will complete the assessment.
 Team members may include:

-- An Early Childhood Special Education Teacher may look at how your child understands concepts, problem-solves in everyday tasks, completes skills such as dressing, eating, and toileting, and how your child plays and interacts with others.
+- An Early Childhood Special Education Teacher may learn how your child understands concepts, solves problems in everyday tasks, completes skills such as dressing, eating, and toileting, and plays and interacts with others.

 - A Speech and Language Pathologist may evaluate how your child understands language, how they express themselves, and how they produce speech sounds.